khaliddosari/web-project/README.md

 1. Student submits their completed courses with grades.
 2. The server computes three categories:
-   - **Next Core Courses**: courses whose prerequisites are ALL completed and haven't been taken yet.
+   - **Next Core Courses**: courses whose prerequisites are ALL completed and that have not been taken yet.
    - **Ready Electives**: elective courses whose prerequisites are ALL completed.
-   - **Future Electives**: elective courses with missing prerequisites (lists which ones are missing).
+   - **Future Electives**: elective courses with missing prerequisites (the response lists which ones are missing).
 3. All three lists are sent to **Google Gemini AI** with a detailed prompt.
 4. The AI returns 5 recommendations prioritizing **Ready** courses first, with match percentages and bilingual explanations.
 5. Results are saved to the user's history in MongoDB.